Anjureddyk/Professionals-Cricket-League-of-India/README.md

 The repository also includes scripts for data preprocessing and cleaning, as well as the Python code for creating the Dash API.
 The project is open-source, and users are encouraged to contribute to the repository by suggesting improvements, fixing bugs, or adding new features.

-Overall, this IPL data analysis project provides a valuable resource for cricket enthusiasts and analysts alike, enabling them to gain insights into the performance of IPL teams and players over the years.
+This IPL data analysis project provides a valuable resource for cricket enthusiasts and analysts alike, enabling them to gain insights into the performance of IPL teams and players over the years.